j2kenton/revamp/README.md

 # ReVamp - a mildly controversial architecture pattern for supercharged web apps 🚀

 This repository serves as an opinionated starting point for building modern web applications.
 It is not a complete, production-ready app but rather a template showcasing a specific architecture pattern using a comprehensive suite of tools.
+Many decisions are based on Josh Comeau's excellent course [The Joy of React](https://www.joyofreact.com/).

 ## Tech Stack